adacalypse/modern-times-ADA/index.md

 We also note how most technologies feature in movies before they become widely commercially available.
 This speaks to the how technologies are an object of fascination and speculation.
 At the same time, technologies in disuse such as the Telegraph gain do not feature widely in films aside from when they are historically and thematically relevant like in the coming of age movie *The Tree of Life (2011)* in which a woman in the 1960s receives a telegram announcing her son's death. [[14]]

 But how well do movies reflect the reality of technology breakthrough and evolution?
 In other words, how does the emergence of these technologies _correlate_ with their presence in the movie industry?
-We compute a generalized measure of correlation, the maximum information coefficient (MIC), separately for different countries' movie and technological industries. [[10]]
+To answer this questiom, we computed a generalized measure of correlation, the maximum information coefficient (MIC), separately for different countries' movie and technological industries. [[10]]

 {% include_relative figs/map_tech.html %}